gianlucazani/COMP3221_assignment1/README.md

 python COMP3221_DiVR.py <Node-id> <Port-no> <Node-config-file>
 ```
 For simulation _n_ nodes network it is necessary to run the command on _n_ different instances at the same time, changing parameters each time for each node. <br>
 A node can be started at any time and the network will recompute the shortest paths taking care of the newcomer.
-If a node is not started, the nodes which have that node as a unique neighbour will not be reached by other nodes (e.g. if node _J_ in the network above is not started, node _I_(i) will not be reached by anyone).
+If a node is not started, the nodes which have that node as a unique neighbour will not be reached by other nodes (e.g. if node _J_ in the network above is not started, node _I_(i) will not be reached by anyone). <br>
+Config files for each node are inside the ```config_files``` folder.
 #### Change link cost
 Before explaining how the link cost can be performed, a disclaimer has to be made: once the link cost from a node X to a node Y is changed, reverting the operation will not be effective on the network (unless the network is restarted).
 ##### Method 1